szepeviktor/debian-server-tools/Onboarding.md

 - Every web application (and website) runs as a separate Linux user
 - There are no passwords for Linux users, only SSH keys
 - All **non-production** servers are accessible through SSH: **terminal, MySQL tunnel, file upload, code deploy** etc.
+- Production servers are not accessible for humans (except through HTTPS)
 - TCP ports for web and SSH are heavily protected (maxretry=3) [with Fail2ban](/security/fail2ban-conf)
 - Source code is kept in git (version-control system)
 - PHP OPcache's [file timestamp validation](/webserver/phpfpm-pools/Skeleton-pool.conf#L30) is off,